apache/pekko/docs/src/main/paradox/additional/deploying.md

 ---
-project.description: How to deploy Pekko Cluster to Kubernetes and Docker.
+project.description: How to deploy Apache Pekko Cluster to Kubernetes and Docker.
 ---
 # Deploying